RoFishy/RoFishy/README.md

 # 💫 About Me:
 👋 Hey, I’m RoFishy!
-Game developer & software developer.<br>🎨 My interests are programming, graphic design, UI/UX, and 3D modeling.<br>⚒️ Currently working on creating digital experiences for all people to enjoy.<br>⭐️ Always looking to meet new people and learn new things!
+Upcoming game developer & software developer.<br>🎨 My interests are programming, graphic design, UI/UX, and 3D modeling.<br>⚒️ Currently working on creating digital experiences for all people to enjoy.<br>⭐️ Always looking to meet new people and learn new things!

 ## 🌐 Socials: